"

 Knowledge Check

-Here below in Figure 10.2.2 is a sample research proposal.
+Here below in Figure 10.2.4 is a sample short research proposal formatted as a memo report.

 Why Project Proposals Might be Rejected